Clubs and Extra Help Guide

 Eastmen is a select, auditioned chorus made up of boys in grades 6 through 8.
 They will sing in three evening concerts, attend a concert tour in December and attend a music festival in May.
 Members must sing in their grade-level chorus.
 Sponsored by Mr. Tracey.
 (Every pattern 1 day from 7:10 - 7:50am in the auditorium.).

-Everyone has heard how important it is to reduce our environmental footprint and to go "GREEN."
-The Environmental Action/Recycling Club is a service club designed to improve our environmental impact here at EMS.
-We meet to participate in fun "GREEN" activities and to provide a service to our EMS community!
-Sponsored by Ms. Bartlett and Ms. Shallcross.
-(Meeting before or after school once or twice a month from November - March in room 101.).
+Everyone has heard how important it is to reduce our environmental footprint and to go “GREEN”.
+The recycling club is a service club designed to improve our environmental impact here at EMS.
+We meet to participate in fun “GREEN” activities and to provide a service to our EMS community!
+Sponsored by Ms. Bartlett and Ms. Shallcross (Meeting at 7:30-7:55 A.M. or 2:50-4:00 PM once a month from November-March) - Room 101

 The Geography Bee is a national competition sponsored annually by the National Geographic Society.
 It is open to all Eastern students.
 The competition focuses on knowledge of world geography.
-To participate, students sign up outside Room 116 in November.
-The first and final rounds will be held in November.
+To participate, students sign up outside Room 116 late October.
+The first round will be held on Thursday, November 7th and the finals on Thursday, November 14th.
 Practice questions are online at the National Geographic Geography Bee website.
 Sponsored by Ms. Bleemer, room 116.

 The Literary Circle is a club that is responsible for publishing Fingerprints, Eastern’s literary magazine.
 The Club also sponsors and organizes various literary events throughout the year.
 Club members will also be engaged in a great deal of creative writing.
 Sponsored by Mr. Reich (Mondays 2:50 - 3:50) Room 120

-String Ensemble is an auditioned extracurricular ensemble for high-achieving orchestra students in grades 6, 7 and 8, who demonstrate good playing position, left and right-hand technique, and facility on their instrument.
-This is an exciting opportunity for students to collaborate with other highly motivated string students in the orchestra program at Eastern.
+String Ensemble is an auditioned extracurricular ensemble for high achieving orchestra students in grades 6, 7, and 8 who demonstrate good playing position, left and right-hand technique, and facility on their instrument.
+This is an exciting opportunity for students to collaborate with other highly motivated string students in the orchestra program at Eastern Middle School.
 Sponsored by Ms. Jeraci.
-(Mondays after school.
-Room 1)
+(Mondays after school 2:50-3:45PM) - Room 1

 Treble Choir is a select, auditioned chorus, for girls in grades 6-8.
-They will sing in three evening concerts, participate in a concert tour in December and attend a music festival in May.
-Members must sing in their grade level chorus.
+They will sing in three evening concerts this year, as well as go on a concert tour in December and attend a music festival in May.
+Members must sing in their grade-level chorus.
 Sponsored by Mr. Wasko.
-(Every pattern 1 day from 7:20 - 7:50am in room 3.)
+(Every Pattern 1 day 7:20-7:50 AM) - Room 3

 Yearbook is open to any student who is interested in creating, designing, and selling the Eastern Middle School yearbook.
 Artists, writers, and students with computer skills are welcome.
 Learn about graphic design, digital photography and journalism while creating memories.
-Sponsored by Ms. Badillo, room 112.
-(Meeting every other Tuesday after school beginning in October.)
+Sponsored by Ms. Badillo.
+(Meeting every other Tuesday starting in October – Look for announcements) - Room 112

 We meet on a monthly basis to check on our virtual portfolios and the simple investment practices we discuss.
 Joining the Young Financiers Club is a fun way to learn about stocks and some of the philosophies behind building capital over time.
 Sponsored by Mr. Walsh in room 207.
 Dates will be announced in mid-December.